 We believe that experiences are vital to great travel and learning, and that’s why we have so many hands-on activities available for our guests.
 You’ll make traditional pasta, cut and taste exquisite cheeses, help harvest olives in an orchard, and on and on.
 When you’re trying new activities together, remember that you don’t have to be perfect.
 Encourage one another, and enjoy a hearty laugh when someone’s pasta looks a little more rustic than professionally made.
 The journey and the learning is most important.

-Relax around the dinner table
+Group Travel Highlights: Relax around the dinner table

 The amazing thing about sharing a dinner table together are the stories that come out at the end of each night.
 Amid the candle light and glasses still half-full with red wine, you’ll open up about the amazing events of the day.
 Recap the things that made you feel content to your core, or the stories you’re curious to learn more about.
 You’ll maybe share some jokes or break into song.
-These are some of the best moments — when you feel the camaraderie of your travel group so strongly that you know it will never go away.
+These are some of the best moments of a group travel experience — when you feel the camaraderie of your travel group so strongly that you know it will never go away.